 - (ii) A Project shall be granted the following: - a.
 An exemption of the square footage of all Residential Units with three or more bedrooms from the floor area calculations of family size units. - b.
-An additional story of height beyond what is available in the applicable height incentive as listed for Base Incentives in Paragraph (e) or for Additional Incentives in Paragraph (f).
-The square footage of this additional story shall be limited to the square footage exempted as a result of applying 12.22 A.39(g)(2)(ii)(a) above.
+An additional story of height beyond what is available in the applicable height incentive as listed for Base Incentives in Paragraph (e).
+The square footage of this additional story shall be limited to the square footage exempted as a result of applying 12.22 A.39(g)(2)(ii)(a).

 - (3) Preservation of Trees.
-Additional 11 feet of height may be awarded for Pprojects that maintain existing mature, Significant Trees (any tree that measures 12 inches or more in diameter at four and one-half feet above the average natural grade at the base of the tree and/or is more than 35 feet in height), as verified by a focused Tree Report prepared by a certified arborist.
+Additional 11 feet of height may be awarded for Projects that maintain existing mature, Significant Trees (any tree that measures 12 inches or more in diameter at four and one-half feet above the average natural grade at the base of the tree and/or is more than 35 feet in height), as verified by a focused Tree Report prepared by a certified arborist.
 A covenant shall be filed with Los Angeles Department of Building and Safety that requires the tree to be maintained for at least 15 years unless a certified arborist certifies that the tree is dead, dying or dangerous to public health. - (4) Land Donation.
 An applicant for a subdivision, parcel map or other residential development approval that donates land for housing to the City of Los Angeles satisfying the criteria of California Government Code Section 65915(g), as verified by the Department of City Planning, shall be granted a minimum Density Bonus of 15%.
 The Department of City Planning may adopt administrative guidelines for the purpose of clarifying procedures associated with the implementation of Land Donations pursuant to California Government Code Section 65915(g). - (5) Active Ground Floor Exemption from Calculation of Floor Area.
-Active uses, up to 1,500 square feet, located on the ground story shall be exempt from the calculation of floor area. - (i) For the purposes of exempting active uses on the ground story from calculating floor area, active space shall be designed and intended for General Commercial Neighborhood Retail and Service Uses, such as restaurants, counter service, general retail, personal services, and food & beverage uses.
-Areas for circulation, storage, mechanical equipment, parking, lobbies, mailrooms, laundry rooms, utilities, and waste collection shall not account for more than 15% of an area designated as an active use. - (ii) Projects utilizing this option shall provide a ground story transparency of a minimum of 60% along the primary street-building fFrontage. - (iii) Street-Facing Entrance and Spacing.
-Projects utilizing this option shall provide a ground floor entrance at minimum every 50 feet along the front property line that provides both ingress and egress pedestrian access to the ground story of the building. - (6) Privately Owned Public Space.
-Projects that provide For every additional 4% of buildable lot area that a Project provides that is dedicated as Privately Owned Public Space above the Project site's required Common Outdoor Open Space, the Project shall be eligible for zero rear yard setback and shall be eligible to utilize the Modification of Development Standard for site landscaping as described in Paragraph (f)(2)(xii).
+Active uses, up to 1,500 square feet, located on the ground story shall be exempt from the calculation of floor area. - (i) For the purposes of exempting active uses on the ground story from calculating floor area, active space shall be designed and intended for Neighborhood Retail and Service Uses.
+Areas for circulation, storage, mechanical equipment, parking, lobbies, mailrooms, laundry rooms, utilities, and waste collection shall not account for more than 15% of an area designated as an active use. - (ii) Projects utilizing this option shall provide a ground story transparency of a minimum of 60% along the building Frontage. - (iii) Projects utilizing this option shall provide a ground floor entrance at minimum every 50 feet along the front property line that provides both ingress and egress pedestrian access to the ground story of the building. - (6) Privately Owned Public Space.
+Projects that provide 4% of buildable lot area that is dedicated as Privately Owned Public Space above the Project site's required Common Outdoor Open Space, the Project shall be eligible for zero rear yard setback and shall be eligible to utilize the Modification of Development Standard for site landscaping as described in Paragraph (f)(2)(xii).